 “Diabesity” is a term used to describe the continuum from optimal blood sugar balance to insulin resistance and diabetes.
 Many people who are overweight already have pre-diabetes.
 They just don’t know it!
 Even worse, though the word “diabesity” is made up of the concepts of “obesity” and “diabetes,” even those who aren’t overweight can have this problem.

 Inflammation nearly always accompanies both obesity and diabetes and contributes significantly to the metabolic dysfunction associated with diabesity.
 While most people certainly understand that diabetes is characterized by impaired glucose metabolism they don’t understand that diabetes also involves impaired fat metabolism.

-This panel requires you to fast for 8 to 12 hours prior to your blood draw.
-Don’t eat or drink anything other than water; however take all medications as prescribed.
+An 8 to 12 hour fast is required for this blood test.
+However, drink plenty of water and take your medications as prescribed.
 Since this panel contains a cortisol test it is also best to have your blood drawn at approximately 8:00 AM.

 The laboratory services are for informational purposes only.
 It is not the intention of National Diagnostics, Inc and Life Extension to provide specific medical advice but rather to provide users with information to better understand their health.
 Specific medical advice including diagnosis and treatment will not be provided.
 Always seek the advice of a trained health professional for medical advice, diagnosis or treatment.

 Both the physician and the testing laboratory are independent contractors with whom National Diagnostics, Inc makes arrangements for your blood tests.
 Neither National Diagnostics, Inc or Life Extension will be liable for any acts or omissions of the physician, the testing laboratory, or their agents or employees.